Matías Almeyda: Banfield

-In early April 2013, Almeyda signed with Club Atlético Banfield in the Argentine second level.
-During his spell, he won the league title once again to be subsequently promoted.
+In early April 2013, Almeyda signed with Banfield in the Argentine second level.
+During his spell, he won the league title, once again to be subsequently promoted.

 Guadalajara

-On 15 September 2015, Almeyda was appointed manager at C.D.
-Guadalajara of the Mexican Liga MX, proclaiming he wanted to "awaken the giant."
+On 15 September 2015, Almeyda was appointed manager at Guadalajara of the Mexican Liga MX, proclaiming he wanted to "awaken the giant."
 He won his first four matches in charge, including one against rivals Club América on 26 September by a score of 2–1 at the Estadio Azteca.

 On 4 November 2015, after nine years of a title hiatus, Almeyda's team won the Copa MX after defeating Club León by a score of 1–0.
 On 10 July 2016, they played their first ever Supercopa MX and won their second trophy in under a year by besting C.D.
 Veracruz 2–0, and as a result qualified to the Libertadores for the first time since 2012, but ultimately did not participate as a result of scheduling conflicts.

 On 19 April 2017, Almeyda led Chivas to their fourth Copa MX title, defeating Monarcas Morelia in a penalty shootout after a 0–0 draw.
 After placing third overall in the Clausura's general table, the final second leg was played at the Estadio Chivas on 28 May 2017 and the hosts won their 12th title in the competition after besting Tigres UANL by an aggregate of 4–3; thus, they became the first team in Mexican history to win the double in a single season on two occasions.

 Almeyda won the 2018 edition of the CONCACAF Champions League with the club, and as a result qualified for that year's FIFA Club World Cup.
 On 11 June 2018, however, he left, citing differences with an executive.

 San Jose Earthquakes

 On 8 October 2018, Almeyda was appointed as the new head coach of Major League Soccer club San Jose Earthquakes, starting with the 2019 season.
 He attained 44 points within the Western Conference, missing the playoff berth by one win.

 The following campaign, Almeyda's side managed to reach the playoffs, facing Sporting Kansas City in the first round but losing following a 3–0 penalty shoot-out after a 3–3 tie.

-On 18 April 2022, Almeyda and San Jose Eathquakes parted ways, two days after the team drew 2–2 with Nashville SC.
+On 18 April 2022, Almeyda and San Jose Earthquakes parted ways, two days after the team drew 2–2 with Nashville SC.

 AEK Athens

-On 20 May 2022, Almeyda signed a two-year contract with Greek Super League club AEK Athens.
-The contract includes a one-year renewal option, subject to performance satisfaction.
-On 10 January 2023, Almeyda renewed his contract with AEK until 2028.
+On 20 May 2022, Almeyda signed a two-year contract with Super League Greece club AEK Athens.
+On 10 January 2023, the club extended his contract until 2028.

+In his debut season, Almeyda led AEK to victory in both the Super League Greece and the Greek Cup, achieving their first double since 1978.
+The following year, AEK reached the group stage of the Europa League after a three-year absence, which included a memorable 3-2 away win at Brighton.

+On 13 May 2025, AEK and Almeyda parted ways after six consecutive losses in the playoffs.